joel-grant/prometheus-grafana-helm/README.md

 - **Persistent Storage** - Retains metrics and Grafana dashboards across pod restarts
 - **Service Discovery** - Automatically discovers applications with Prometheus annotations

-## Why Use Community Charts?

-✅ **Maintained by experts** - The Prometheus community actively maintains these charts
-✅ **Battle-tested** - Used by thousands of organizations worldwide
-✅ **Regular updates** - Security patches, bug fixes, and new features
-✅ **Best practices** - Follows Kubernetes and Prometheus recommendations
-✅ **Pre-built dashboards** - Comprehensive Grafana dashboards included
-✅ **Sensible defaults** - Works out of the box with minimal configuration

 ## Repository Purpose

-This is both a **demonstration/learning repository** and a **production-ready configuration** that I use in my own Kubernetes clusters.
+This is both a **demonstration/learning repository** and a configuration that I use while learning in my own Kubernetes clusters.
 The customizations focus on:

 - **Persistent storage** - Default charts use ephemeral storage
 - **Extended retention** - 30 days vs default 10 days